Payum/Payum/Resources/doc/custom_api_usage.md

 As you could see we use container to build paypal api.
 Feel free to change it to suit your needs.
-Now we have to create an api service that created by the factory:
+Now we have to create an api service which is created by the factory one:

 ```yaml
 # src/Acme/PaymentBundle/Resources/config/services.yml